 - Visit the 40+ beaches in Koh Samui

 - Have target practice at the shooting range

 - Visit Koh Tao or Koh Phangan for a day trip

 And these are just some of the activities.
+Koh Samui is also surrounded by many other islands to visit.
 There are many more, but I wanted to highlight the best options for brevity.